alphagov/user.wifi/README.md

 This is the documentation for the user.wifi backend infrastructure.
 If you’ve found this from a search online for user.wifi, and would like to use the service [read this] () If you’d like to implement user.wifi at a site where you offer guest wifi [read this] (https://governmenttechnology.blog.gov.uk/2016/06/17/wi-fi-security-and-government-wide-roaming-solutions/).

+Note there are multiple copies of this repo, the one under AlistairHCowan in github is the master at the time of writing.

 # Table of contents

 <!-- MarkdownTOC -->